saadeladraoui/LastFM_Analysis/README.md

 # Last FM scrobbles analysis

-In depth analysis of my lastfm scrobbles of the lst 6 years to discover my listening habits and trends in the music I listen to.
+In depth analysis of my lastfm scrobbles of the last 6 years to discover my listening habits and trends in the music I listen to.

-This project is in Python and I use mainly Pandas for data manipulation and Seaborn for visualization.
+This project is in Python and I use mainly Pandas for data manipulation and Seaborn for viaualization.

 I use external sources to enrich my scrobbles data such as the Musicbrainz API to get information about artists and Spotify API to get features about songs.

+You can find the data I worked with in the data directory in the form of pickled pandas dataframes.

-### Steps followed
+### Project parts

 I divided the project into 4 differents steps that I put on IPython notebooks.